Pink Surprise Mountain Laurel

 A spring blooming broadleaf evergreen shrub with pink buds that open to lighter pink flowers; a more leggy and open habit than the species; must have exacting growing conditions; superbly drained highly acidic and organic soil with a heavy mulch

 Pink Surprise Mountain Laurel features showy clusters of pink cup-shaped flowers at the ends of the branches from mid to late spring.
-It has attractive dark green foliage which emerges deep purple in spring.
+It has attractive dark green evergreen foliage which emerges deep purple in spring.
 The glossy pointy leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Pink Surprise Mountain Laurel is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.